Improving Professional License Transfers for Military Spouses

 The Interstate Medical Licensure Compact expedites licensure for physicians already practicing medicine and allows them to practice in multiple states.

-- There is still room for improvement: just 29 states participate in the compact.
+- There is still room for improvement: not all states participate in the compact.

 Psychology